 Daniela is a very open-minded person.
 She respects others and values them in a very authentic and honest way.
-I never met someone before, who combines these aspects in this enjoyable way.
+I have never met someone before who combines these aspects in this enjoyable way.
 She is very caring about others.
-My english is not so good (in German we would say: it is not the yellow from the egg :D), but it was never hard to find a way to communicate with Daniela.
+My English is not so good (in German we would say: it is not the yellow from the egg :D), but it was never hard to find a way to communicate with Daniela.
 She is very flexible with that kind of issue.
 I even loved to talk with her because conversations with her are funny or deep.
-All in all, Daniela is a wonderful person and I do not regret one minute I spend with her!!!!
+All in all, Daniela is a wonderful person and I do not regret one minute I spent with her!!!

 I wish that someday disabled people are not penalized anymore, that they do not get stupid views from people and that they can choose educated assistants.
 I wish that someday they have absolute access to public transports and shops.
-I wish that they do not have to wait hours for the opening of a lift (which usually transports goods) to come out of a restaurant.
 I wish that they can work in normal workplaces, have sex and children.
+I wish that they also have the opportunity to be rich (as at the moment these people cannot save money.
+If they had money or possessions, the (German) state would take it away for their life-sustaining support (like assistance).).
 I wish that one day they get the right compensation for their penalization and discrimination now.

 I think that through these experiences I learned why it is so important to support ideas like assistance work.
 It could be, at least, one thing you can do against the bad issues in our world.

 Something in German:

 Ein guter Assistent ist für mich eine Person, die den Menschen mit Behinderung als Chef anerkennt und die Dienstleistung nach den Zielen, Zwecken, Wünschen und Inhalten des Menschen mit Behinderung ausrichtet.